Paid Programming (TV pilot)

-Paid Programming (also known as Paid Programming: Icelandic Ultrablue or Icelandic UltraBlue) is a television pilot for Cartoon Network's late night programing block (Adult Swim) that premiered, unannounced, in the United States on the night of November 2, 2009, and was then re-aired every Monday through Friday night until December 4, 2009.
-It did not reair the night of November 23, 2009 due to a Family Guy rerun.
+Paid Programming (also known as Paid Programming: Icelandic Ultrablue or Icelandic UltraBlue) is an American television pilot created by H. Jon Benjamin and David Cross for Cartoon Network's late night programming block Adult Swim.
+It originally premiered in the United States, unannounced, on November 2, 2009 at 4:30 am (EST), at the specific request of Benjamin and Cross.
+Paid Programming is an informercial parody which, by design, features lesser known actors from Central Casting.
+Although it was not picked up for a full series it was re-aired numerous times and has received positive reception.

-Paid Programming is a parody of infomercials and was created and written by H. Jon Benjamin and David Cross, and features amateur actors from Central Casting.
-Although the pilot was never picked up for a full series, it received a positive reception in London when screened at monthly comedy event called "Popcorn Comedy night".
-Adult Swim continues to periodically rebroadcast the pilot episode.

 Production

 Paid Programming was created and written by H. Jon Benjamin and David Cross, and directed by Jeff Buchanan.
 The pilot episode was first announced at Dragon*Con 2009 in September 2009, where it was described as an "infomercial within an infomercial"; no other information was revealed at that time.
-Although Benjamin and Cross make voice cameos in the pilot, the cast of Paid Programming consists mainly of "non-recognizable" amateur actors from Central Casting.
+Although Benjamin and Cross make voice cameos in the pilot, the cast of Paid Programming consists mainly of "non-recognizable" actors from Central Casting.
 The pilot does not feature any credits or production cards, and ended with a cliffhanger.
 In a 2010 interview David Cross mentioned it was their intent to make Paid Programming as similar to a real infomercial as possible, in order to trick unsuspecting viewers into thinking it's a real infomercial; and was upset that the project was announced at Dragon*Con.
 According to Benjamin and Cross, Adult Swim was only "semi-committed" to the project, and was worried that it would do poorly ratings wise.
 Paid Programming was not picked up as a full series, as revealed when Benjamin referred to it as an "abject failure".

 Despite the pilot failing, the network greenlit more fake infomercials in 2012.

 Broadcast history

 Similar to the broadcast history of The Rising Son, another program on Adult Swim, the pilot episode of Paid Programming was aired in the United States on the night of November 2, 2009 at 4:30 am (ET), unannounced and unadvertised, and was listed as "SPECIAL" on the Adult Swim schedule.
-After its original debut, Adult Swim then re-aired the pilot every Monday through Friday night until December 4, 2009, with the exception of November 23, 2009 which saw a Family Guy rerun take its time slot.
-Adult Swim periodically re-airs the pilot episode, and posted it to their official site in 2015.
+After its original debut, Adult Swim then re-aired the pilot almost every Monday through Friday until December 4, 2009, and later posted it to their official site in 2015.